LukeMathWalker/pavex/docs/guide/middleware/pre_processing.md

 [`Processing`][Processing] is an enum with two variants:

 - [`Processing::Continue`][Processing::Continue]: the middleware has finished its work and the request processing pipeline should continue as usual.
-- [`Processing::EarlyReturn(T)`][Processing::EarlyReturn]: the rest of the request processing pipeline should be skipped. `T` will be converted into a response and sent back to the client.
+- [`Processing::EarlyReturn(T)`][Processing::EarlyReturn]: the remaining pre-processing and wrapping middlewares won't be invoked, nor will the request handler.
+  `T` will be converted into a response, fed to the [post-processing middlewares][post-processing] (if there are any) and then sent back to the client.

+Check out the [execution order guide](execution_order.md#pre-and-post-early-return) for more details on how the different types of middlewares interact with each other.

 `T`, the type inside [`Processing::EarlyReturn`][Processing::EarlyReturn], must implement the [`IntoResponse`][IntoResponse] trait.